wikimedia/wikimedia-fundraising-coworker/doc/config.md

 ### workerDuration

-Maximum amount of time (seconds) for which a single worker should execute.
+* __Description__: Maximum amount of time (seconds) for which a single worker should execute.

     After reaching this limit, no more tasks will be given to the worker.

 * __CLI Option__: `-d workerDuration=X`
 * __Environment Variable__: `COWORKER_DURATION`